o0101/futzz/README.md

 ## So far

 We have good algorithm with good results and it runs fast.
 Super fast searches and relatively fast indexing.
 But the issue is the algorithm takes lots of memory.
 And quality is not great it seems, but there's more we can do.
 I think the validity of LZ as a language agnostic stemming and tokenizing step has been established.
 Now just the details have to be worked out.

+## Quality

+The quality is around 86% of what I want for this.
+I'm very happy.
+It's very good so far.